dieghernan/tidyterra/README.md

 {tidyverse} methods implemented on {tidyterra} works differently depending on the type of Spat\* object:

-- SpatVector: the methods are implemented taking advantage of the tidyverse implementation on {sf}.
-The SpatVector object is converted first to sf via `sf::st_as_sf()`, then the method (or function) is applied and finally the object is converted back to SpatVector with `terra::vect()`.
-Hence, rows correspond to geometries and columns correspond to attributes of the geometry.
+- SpatVector: the methods are implemented using `terra::as.data.frame()` coercion.
+Rows correspond to geometries and columns correspond to attributes of the geometry.

 - SpatRaster: The implementation on SpatRaster objects differs, since the methods could be applied to layers or to cells. {tidyterra}